AI-Assisted Decision Making with Human Learning

 We start by characterizing the algorithm's optimal selection of features in the static case where the human holds fixed beliefs $h$ about feature coefficients.
-In this case, according to \cref{clm:huma-mse} in Section \ref{sec:model}, the algorithm will choose the subset of features minimizing:
+In this case, according to \cref{clm:huma-mse}, the algorithm chooses the subset of features minimizing:

-With only one feature, by \cref{clm:huma-mse} we have: $MSE(\{1\},h) = (c-\bar c)^2 + (a_1 - h_{1})^2$, whereas if we do not use this feature, $MSE(\emptyset,h) = (c-\bar c)^2 + {a_1}^2$.
-Thus, selecting the feature reduces error whenever $a_1^2 > (a_1 - h_1)^2$, which holds if $h_1^2 < 2a_1 h_1$, { or equivalently, $h_1 \in (0,2a_1)$}.
+With only one feature, by \cref{clm:huma-mse} we have: $MSE(\{1\},h) = (c-\bar c)^2 + (a_1 - h_{1})^2$, whereas if the algorithm does not select this feature, $MSE(\emptyset,h) = (c-\bar c)^2 + {a_1}^2$.
+Thus, selecting the feature reduces the error whenever $a_1^2 > (a_1 - h_1)^2$, which holds if $h_1^2 < 2a_1 h_1$.
+For example, when $a_1 \geq 0$, the condition holds for $h_1 \in (0,2a_1)$.
 Note that if the human and algorithm agree on the interpretation of the feature $(a_1 = h_1)$, then this is always satisfied, and so the algorithm would always select the feature.
 If $a_1$ and $h_1$ have different signs (the human and algorithm completely disagree), then this is never satisfied.
 If they do have the same sign, the feature is useful only if the human's coefficient \( h_1 \) is not too large compared to the algorithm's coefficient \( a_1 \).
 When $h_1$ is too large, it means that the human ``overshoots,'' i.e., overuses the feature and ends up too far on the other side of the truth.
 The factor of $2$ limits overshooting to keep the feature beneficial to the human.

-In the single feature case, we saw that the choice of whether to select the feature or not depends on the value of $MSE(\{1\},h) - MSE(\emptyset,h) = a_1^2-(a_1-h_1)^2$.
+In the single-feature case, we saw that the choice of whether to select the feature or not depends on the value of $MSE(\{1\},h) - MSE(\emptyset,h) = a_1^2-(a_1-h_1)^2$.
 We find that this is a useful quantity for choosing which features to select in the general case, and refer to it as the {\em value} of feature $1$.
 As it turns out, this quantity greatly simplifies the problem of computing an optimal subset in the general case.
 More generally,